Our accessibility statement

 Learners can get stuck when using Android Talkback (slider interactions).We can mitigate these issues by omitting slider interactions in tailored courses where we know the audience will be using these specific assistive technologies.
 This issue will be brought to the attention of the adapt core team and updated once they have a fix.

 Zooming to 400% on smaller screens can result in content being covered by UI.The content within the hint modal is not present in full on smaller devices.
 Additionally, within several Components, the ‘Continue’ bar renders over content, making it difficult to see in full.
-Internal development to fix this issue is in the pipeline and adding an in-built accessibility plugin should give users a better option for this.
 Currently no issues at 300% zoom.

 Dragon Naturally Speaking is not supported by the adapt framework – although content is usable, errors may occur.This issue has been reported to the adapt core team, if they update the framework to support Dragon Naturally Speaking we will start supporting it as well.